Crystalline-Entity/TextWidgetHighlight/README.md

 <h2 align='center'> OPTIONS </h2>
 <div align='left'>

-Parameters for the initial call to textbox_link.
+Parameters for the initial call to TextWidgetHighlight.
 These are the defaults for all future calls.

   | **Parameter** | **Description** | **Default** |
   | --- | --- | --- |